-Senator Heinrich included a provision that recognized the independent nature of the Space Rapid Capabilities Office (Space RCO, located at Kirtland Air Force Base) as the Space Force continues to lay out its structure and organization in the near-and-medium-term.
+Senator Heinrich included a provision in the Report that accompanied the Senatepassed NDAA that recognized the independent nature of the Space Rapid Capabilities Office (Space RCO, located at Kirtland Air Force Base).
 Senator Heinrich led an effort in the Fiscal Year 2018 National Defense Authorization Act to establish the Space RCO as an independent organization with unique acquisition authorities and a direct reporting chain to the Secretary of the Air Force.
 These characteristics have enabled the Space RCO to push the bounds of performance rapidly develop and field space capabilities at the best cost to the taxpayer.